cine, Lessons Learned

 And another one.

-And yet MOAR!
+And MOAR!

 Let’s take it over the top; You go!
 No, you go!
 CKC Look LUTs, CKC Fuji FPE LUT – AND DEHANCER!
 Push it!
 Push it real good!
 BMD Micro Cinema Camera, Pentax A110 50mm f2.8 lens with Kood ND6.
-Also, pulling manual focus while operating the camera handheld with fixed f2.8 lenses is a crapshoot.
+Also, pulling manual focus while operating the camera handheld with fixed iris f2.8 lenses is a crapshoot.

 Arri color science has entered the chat; Experimenting with official Arri LogC4 look LUTs applied to BMD Film Gen 1 footage using a Color Space Transform (CST) sandwich to go in and out of LogC4 within my own look node tree that operates in DaVinci Wide Gamut / Intermediate.